A Franco-Flemish double-manual harpsichord,

 Both works are now in the Louvre, Paris.

-The harpsichord in the painting of Madame de pompadour by François Boucher
+The harpsichord in the painting, on the right above, of Madame de pompadour by François Boucher

 In 1750, around the time of the painting of Madame de Pompadour, the Franco-Flemish harpsichord would have had the compass F1 to d3 indicated by the number of jacks, the date 1750 on them and the number of slots in the registers.
 It would therefore have been considered as a clavesin ordinaire at least from this point of view.
 It would also almost certainly have had black, ebony-topped naturals with bone-topped, black-stained sharps as seen in this painting since the present white keys were given to the instrument by Jacques Barberini or Nicolas Hoffman in the ravalement of 1786.
 The keywell is painted a solid red colour which is probably vermillion.
 Unfortunately any trace of this red decoration would have disappeared when the nameboard was replaced in the second grand ravalement which occurred in 1786, although traces of this red paint may still remain on the inner cheek surfaces.
 This still remains to be explored, although a negative result may simply mean that any underpainting was removed at the time the surfaces were gilded and re-decorated in 1786.